hu-macsy/lama_old/doc/user_guide/source/installation/configuration/index.rst

-   "CMAKE_BUILD_TYPE", "Debug (default), or Release (for an optimized build)" "CMAKE_INSTALL_PREFIX", "Installation path of LAMA library" "LAMA_DEBUG_CMAKE", "set to 1 or TRUE for more detailed infos about configuration" "LAMA_ASSERT_LEVEL", "ERROR recommended, DEBUG adds much more assertions into the code" "LAMA_LOG_LEVEL", "INFO recomemended, alternatively DEBUG or more detailled TRACE" "LAMA_USE_CUDA", "ON or OFF, explicitly enable/disable use of CUDA" "LAMA_USE_MPI", "ON or OFF, explicitly enable/disable use of MPI"
+   "CMAKE_BUILD_TYPE", "Debug (default), or Release (for an optimized build)" "CMAKE_INSTALL_PREFIX", "Installation path of LAMA library" "LAMA_ADDITIONAL_LINK_LIBRARIES", "Pathes to libraries that should be linked to lama, separated by ;" "LAMA_CMAKE_VERBOSE", "set to 1 or TRUE for more detailed infos about configuration" "LAMA_ASSERT_LEVEL", "ERROR recommended, DEBUG adds much more assertions into the code" "LAMA_BLAS_LIBRARY", "Selected the used BLAS library: auto, MKL, ACML, GOTOBLAS, BLAS" "LAMA_BUILD_TEST", "ON or OFF, explicitly enable/disable building the tests" "LAMA_LOG_LEVEL", "INFO recomemended, alternatively DEBUG or more detailled TRACE" "LAMA_USE_CODE_COVERAGE", "ON or OFF, explicitly enable/disable use of Code Coverage" "LAMA_USE_CUDA", "ON or OFF, explicitly enable/disable use of CUDA" "LAMA_USE_MPI", "ON or OFF, explicitly enable/disable use of MPI" "LAMA_USE_SCALAPACK", "ON or OFF, explicitly enable/disable use of SCALAPACK"

 For an optimized installation of LAMA call